 Once your email has made it into the inbox, it needs to be seen by your recipient.
 You can increase the chances of your email being spotted in a popular inbox by A/B testing your send times and subject lines.

 Schedule your marketing emails to be sent when your audience is most likely to be in their inbox or checking their emails.

 The perfect timing for this depends on your audience.
-Start with commonsense (e.g., an audience with a typical 9-5 job will likely check their personal emails on the morning and evening commute) and then tweak using your KPI results.
+Start with common sense (e.g., an audience with a typical 9-5 job will likely check their personal emails on the morning and evening commute) and then tweak by learning from the results of your campaigns.

 4b) Use an attention-grabbing subject line